Tax Credits, Forms, and More

 How do I get my form?

 You can log in to your goPFW student account and access your 1098-T by clicking on the yellow dollar sign, located under the Billing & Financial Aid tab.
+The 1098-T will be available January 31.

 What is a Form 1098-T?